-Mayor Spencer presented Cm, Eric Christensen to be the council president.
+Mayor Spencer proposed appointing Cm, Eric Christensen as the new council president.

-Cm, Jessica Vawser made a motion to approve the appointment.
+Cm, Jessica Vawser made a motion to approve appointing Cm, Eric Christensen as the new president.

 Cm, Trevor Parsons 2nd the motion.
 Motion passed 4-0.

 Item: 5 Caribou Co.
-EMT/Eric Hobson
+EMT Coordinator-Eric Hobson

-Eric informed council that classes will start on October 14 and run until the end of January.
-They are from 6-10pm on Tuesday nights.
-There are eight people currently signed up for the class.
-Normally classes are set up for twenty people.
-Eric gave out his number so anyone with questions can contact him directly.
-Mayor Spencer thanked Eric for the information and asked him to thank all EMT’s for the work they do for our communities.
-They would like to see more people signing up.
-There is 8 people signed up at this point.
-Eric stated that they have eleven volunteers currently.
+Mr. Hobson informed council that classes will be starting up again on October 14th and run until the end of January.
+Classes are from 6-10pm on Tuesday nights.
+There are currently eight people signed up for the class.
+Eric gave his contact information to the council and interested citizens.
+Eric stated that they have eleven active volunteers but would like to see more people sign up.
+Mayor Spencer thanked Eric for the updates and for their service to the community.

 Item:6 Building Permits